 Now, you don’t need to get into Final Cut Pro.
 You probably don’t even need to get into iMovie to create video courses.
 But this is where you will end up going if you turn it into something that you’re going to do a lot of, you end up going to more expensive cameras, better editing stuff.
 Do you know what I mean?
 So it ends up working out pretty well that way.

-So don't be surprised if we radically upgrade our live streaming solution in the next little bit because of him and how he's put together his process for how to make a video course and courses...
-So you're going to meet him next week.
-We're going to talk about software.
-So, this ends up being a great, another solution to give you some like studio capabilities without actually having to spend an arm and a leg on studio stuff and it integrates with mobile phones and all that stuff natively too.
+This ends up being a great, another solution to give you some like studio capabilities without actually having to spend an arm and a leg on studio stuff and it integrates with mobile phones and all that stuff natively too.
 So this works out well.
-And from what I understand this thing sends traffic through Restream so you can do multicasting, multiple broadcasting in the same place.
+From what I understand this thing sends traffic through Restream so you can do multicasting, multiple broadcasting in the same place.
 So I think from a video, audio standpoint, that’s it.